TSavo/AutoMarket/docs/testing/strategy.md

 ## 🎯 Overview

-The AutoMarket Media Transformation System employs a comprehensive testing strategy that ensures reliability, performance, and maintainability across all components.
+The Prizm Media Transformation System employs a comprehensive testing strategy that ensures reliability, performance, and maintainability across all components.
 Our testing approach combines unit tests, integration tests, and real-world validation.

 ## 🏗️ Testing Architecture